 Make sure all metal stiffeners are in the correct orientation (generally, as an upside-down “U” shape).

 - The pickets in my privacy fence are bowing outward slightly.
 Is this normal?

-- Why does Homeland Vinyl recommend a midrail for the Homewood series of fence systems?
+- Why does Homeland Vinyl require a midrail for the Homewood series of fence systems?

-We recommend the midrail in the Homewood series, to reduce the bowing effect of sunlight on the pickets.
+To reduce the bowing effect of sunlight on the pickets.
 The bowing effect is caused by heat buildup, which causes thermal expansion of the product.
-Using the midrail will reduce the bowing effect by shortening the pickets and providing another support for the fence panel.
+The midrail will reduce the bowing effect by shortening the pickets and providing another support for the fence panel.

 - Can heat sources affect my vinyl fence?

 Possibly.
 High heat sources located next to the fence may cause heat buildup and distortion of the material.
-Avoid locating grills, fire pits or other heat sources near the fence.
+Do not locate grills, fire pits or other heat sources near the fence.
 Concentrated sunlight reflected by glass windows and doors can also cause areas of heat buildup in the product.
 Fences installed on or next to asphalt pavement may also be subject to heat buildup.